databrickslabs/dbldatagen/CONTRIBUTING.md

 #### Coverage gotchas with `pandas_udf`

 `dbldatagen/core/engine/columns/faker_pool.py` is omitted from coverage.
-This is because `coverage.py` installs a `sys.settrace` hook that `cloudpickle` cannot serialise, so any `pandas_udf` in a traced module fails at worker-side pickle-load time.
-The matching `tests/core/engine/test_faker_pool.py` is also excluded from the coverage lane in the `Makefile test` target for the same reason — it still runs under `make test-fast`.
+This is because `coverage.py` installs a `sys.settrace` hook that `cloudpickle` cannot serialise, so any `pandas_udf` in a traced module fails at worker-side pickle-load time. `tests/core/engine/test_faker_pool.py` is therefore excluded from the coverage lane in the `Makefile test` target.
+To still exercise the file in CI, `make test` runs it as a final no-coverage `pytest` step after the coverage gate, so the 7 faker_pool tests fail the build the same way every other test would. `make test-fast` also runs it (no coverage at all).

-**If you add a new module that defines a `pandas_udf`**, add its path to the `omit` list in `.coveragerc-core` and `.coveragerc-all`, and skip the corresponding test file under coverage via `--ignore=...` in the `Makefile` `test` target.
-Otherwise the run will fail inside the UDF with an opaque cloudpickle error.
+**If you add a new module that defines a `pandas_udf`**, add its path to the `omit` list in `.coveragerc-core` and `.coveragerc-all`, skip the corresponding test file under coverage via `--ignore=...` in the `Makefile` `test` target's coverage step, and append it to the final no-coverage `pytest` step at the bottom of the target.
+Otherwise the coverage run will fail inside the UDF with an opaque cloudpickle error, or the tests will silently stop running in CI.

 Bare `pytest --cov` from the shell does NOT apply the `.coveragerc-core` overrides and will crash on `test_faker_pool.py`.
-Prefer `make test` (honours the overrides) or `make test-fast` (no coverage, runs all tests).
+Prefer `make test` (honours the overrides; runs faker_pool as a separate no-coverage step) or `make test-fast` (no coverage, runs everything).

 ### Submitting a PR
 To submit a pull request: